S&W SD9VE

 Smith & Wesson SD9 VE Review: Sights

 Though it’s advertised as a self-defense weapon, the SD9 doesn’t have built-in night sights.
 Instead, it has dovetailed white dot sights that make target acquisition a breeze.
-I think these sights are fantastic for all shooters, but especially for those who aren’t as experienced or accurate as others.
+These sights are particularly beneficial for shooters who may not have as much experience or accuracy.

-The slide has been shortened to make room for installing new sights if you want to replace them.
+The slide has been shortened to accommodate easy installation of new sights if you want to replace them.
 If you’re looking for a little bit extra for your gun, Smith & Wesson included a standard Picatinny-style rail in the design.

 S&W SD9VE rear sight